-“In terms of professionally this is without a doubt the most draining, difficult day,” Harvey said on pit road.
-“And even now, I mean, I’m so grateful to be in the 107th Indy 500, but at the expense of what it came as, it’s a bitter moment.”
+“In terms of professionally, this is without a doubt the most draining, difficult day,” Harvey said on pit road.
+“And even now, I mean, I’m so grateful to be in the 107th running of the Indy 500, but at the expense of what it came as, it’s a bitter moment.”

 There were no butterflies for Harvey in the car.
 There was no reason to check any superfluous information as there was only one job for him to do: drive 10 miles as fast as he could.
 The speed readout on the steering wheel wouldn’t matter if Harvey wasn’t fast enough.

-“I wasn’t even looking at the speed, man, I was just trying to go as quick as I could,” Harvey said on pit road.
+“I was just trying to go as quick as I could,” Harvey said on pit road.
 “But I wouldn’t have even guessed at what lap time we did.
 I was just focused on getting the tools going where I needed them to be and just trying to drive the best line that I could for four times.”

 For Rahal, there was nothing he could do.
 Sitting in the No. 15 Honda on pit road, there was no more time to go out in the session.
 Climbing from his car, the second-generation racer hugged his crew and then took off his helmet, showing a face wrought with the pain of missing the Indianapolis 500.